Photoluminescence of Femtosecond Laser-irradiated Silicon Carbide: Irradiation of pristine HPSI SiC

 We then perform PL spectroscopy of the bright spots created by irradiation with single laser pulses.
-For all photo-luminescent spots, we obtain typical spectra as displayed in Fig.\ \ref{fig:2}b).
+For all photo-luminescent spots, we obtain typical room temperature spectra as displayed in figure \ref{fig:pristine_confocal_spectra} c).
 This very broad PL spectrum without a discernible zero-phonon line has been identified as the typical PL signature of $V_{Si}$ at room temperature \cite{carter_spin_2015}.
-The measured PL intensities and the fact that second order photon correlation measurements on the bright spots show no anti-bunching point to $V_{Si}$ ensembles and are similar to previous work \cite{castelletto_photoluminescence_2018}.
+The measured PL intensities and the fact that second order photon correlation measurements on the bright spots show no anti-bunching point defect ensembles.
+Room temperature spectra are similar to previous work \cite{castelletto_photoluminescence_2018}.

-In FIG. \ref{fig:1} c), we analyze the spatial dimension of the laser irradiated spots on our PL map.
-To this end, we fit the PL spots using a 2D Gaussian function to obtain their diameter (1/$e^2$) and plot it in dependence of the laser pulse energy.
-We note that for higher pulse energies the shape of the luminescent spots deviates from Gaussian, however, the Gaussian fit is considered a good estimate to extract the diameter.
-PL spots grow in size up to a pulse energy of 1590 nJ, subsequently reaching a plateau.
-This finding is in accordance with our AFM measurements that show a similar trend.
-For comparison with AFM measurements, a linear estimation gives a growth rate of the PL spots with laser pulse energy of 1.00 nm/nJ (0.41 nm/nJ growth rate with AFM measurements).

 We measure PL saturation curves for each laser irradiated spot and average over the measurements on the spots irradiated with the same pulse energy.
-Figure \ref{fig:3} a) exemplary shows the saturation measurement for spots irradiated with 230 nJ.
+Figure \ref{fig:saturation_lifetime} a) exemplary shows the saturation measurement for spots irradiated with 230 nJ.
 To correct the data for background, we perform a saturation measurement at a spot 10 $\mu$m downward from the row written at 60 nJ.
 We correct the data points by subtracting the background.
 We note that the PL background also showed a saturation behavior.
 This might indicate that native point defects contribute to the background as reported previously \cite{castelletto_color_2020}.
-Figure \ref{fig:3}. b) shows the saturation count rate as a function of the writing pulse energy.
+Figure \ref{fig:saturation_lifetime} b) shows the saturation count rate as a function of the writing pulse energy.
 Saturation count rates increase linearly with laser pulse energy indicating a linear increase of luminescent defects with pulse energy assuming a constant emission rate for each created defect.
-On the other hand, we will below discuss changes on excited state lifetimes that indicate non-radiative processes and thus changes in the emission rate per defect. the decreasing lifetimes pointing out to non-radiative decaying pathways for $V_{Si}$ make it complicated to estimate the evolution on the number of $V_{Si}$ with laser pulse energy.
-We also have to take into account the scattering of light in the highly damaged regions influencing the collected photoluminescence.
+On the other hand, we will below discuss changes on excited state lifetimes that indicate non-radiative processes and thus changes in the emission rates.